 How much does rip rap cost?

 Professional rip rap installation can be a significant investment, but, you want something to last decades and that protects your shoreline property and home.
-In many cases, if you are using the best solution rip rap rock revetment contracting can cost $1,500 – $2,500 per linear foot.
+In many cases, if you are using the best solution rip rap rock revetment contracting can cost upwards of $2,200 per linear foot.